Spangles (restaurant)

 Spangles is a family-owned 1950s themed fast food chain based in Wichita, Kansas.
 It serves 1/3-pound burgers, flatbread pita wraps, french fries, onion rings, breakfast sandwiches, cinnamon and sugar donuts, lactose-free milkshakes, and an array of other soft-serve desserts.
 The chain is known for its bizarre, kitschy television commercials.

+Today, Spangles Inc. operates 27 locations across Kansas.

+Locations

-Today, Spangles Inc. has 27 locations in Kansas, with 14 in the Wichita area, 4 in Topeka, 2 in Hutchinson, 2 in Salina, and 1 each in Andover, Derby, El Dorado, Emporia and Park City.
+Spangles Inc. has 27 locations across the state of Kansas, with 14 in the Wichita area, 4 in Topeka, 2 in Hutchinson, 2 in Salina, and 1 each in Andover, Derby, El Dorado, Emporia and Park City.

 History

+Founding

 Spangles began as a restaurant named Coney Island in Wichita, Kansas.
 Brothers Dale and Craig Steven converted a hot dog restaurant named Wiener King into their own restaurant and opened in January 1978.
 Business went well at Coney Island, but in 1984 the Steven brothers decided that the name "Coney Island" was too restrictive since it could not be franchised.
 The company launched a citywide contest which resulted in the name Spangles.